One dimensional weighted Ricci curvature and displacement convexity of entropies: Introduction

 \subsection{Main result}

-To state our main theorem, we introduce a convexity property of entropies on the Wasserstein space.
-Let $(M,d,m)$ be an $n$-dimensional weighted Riemannian manifold, where $m=e^{-f} \,\vol$ for some smooth function $f:M\to \mathbb{R}$.
-Let $P^{ac}_{c}(M)$ be the set of all compactly supported Borel probability measures on $M$ that are absolutely continuous with respect to $m$.
+To state our main result, we introduce a convexity property of entropies on the Wasserstein space (see Subsection \ref{sec:Optimal transport theory} for basics of optimal transport theory, and precise definition of the Wasserstein space).
+Hereafter, let $(M,d,m)$ be an $n$-dimensional weighted Riemannian manifold, where $m=e^{-f} \,\vol$ for some $f\in C^{\infty}(M)$.